dddrrreee/cs140e-20win/labs/15-vm-ops/README.md

 Mechanically it works as follows.
-  - each page-table entry (PTE) has a 4-bit field stating which single domain the entry belongs to.
+  - each page-table entry (PTE) has a 4-bit field stating which single domain (out of 16 possible) the entry belongs to.

   - the system control register (CP15) has a 32-bit domain register (`c3`,
   page B4-42) that contains 2-bits for each of the 16 domains stating